SQF Complex: October onwards

+Effects

 Damage

 The small community of Cedar Slope was largely destroyed by the fire with 57 of its 65 cabins completely burned.
 In the nearby communities of Alpine Village and Sequoia Crest, 37 and 49 cabins were lost in the fire respectively.
 No structure damage was reported in nearby Camp Nelson or Ponderosa.
 The area remains at risk for mud flows and flash floods due to the charred soil being unable to absorb water.